May courage never be extinguished, or light diminished nor spirits bound in pursuit of personal excellence.

 If you attempt to "stop the clock" or to access the html code for the course compass and break into a quiz or a test item pool, a security alarm lock box will appear by your name.
 You will be immediately removed from the course and there will be other disciplinary consequences to this action as required by the District and the educational code of the state of California.

 If you have a network error due to technical problems, you will what looks like a small lock box.
 I will understand and clear your first two quizzes as the result of network errors.
 After the second network error, I suggest that you take your quizzes in the Technology Center (or equivalent such as a public library) where there is a fast connection to the Internet, updated Browsers and technical assistance.
 In the event of a third network error, I will only clear your quiz and allow you to take it again after you seek assistance from an employee and obtain their name and work telephone number.
 Then, email that information to me so that I can verify the problem and try to help you.

-Any quiz taken after the due date and not during Magic Week will receive a 30% reduction in points.
+Any quiz taken after the due date and not during Magic Week (or Day) will receive a 30% reduction in points.
 You can only submit late assignments during Magic Week (or Day).

 Quizzes must be taken individually.
 I will receive a record of the time each student takes a quiz.
-If I see any consistent time patterns between students, I will ask you to come to my office and provide an explanation.
+If I see any consistent time patterns between students, I will ask you to submit to me a written explanation regarding this issue.